-What has changed for you in 2022?
-This year has been as complicated as learning a new dance for some.
+What has changed for you in 2023?
+This year has been as complicated as learning a new dance for some investors.
 Did you start a new job or leave a job behind?
 That’s one step.
 Did you remarry?
 There’s another step.
 Did you retire?
 That’s practically a pirouette.
-If notable changes occurred in your personal or professional life, you might want to review your finances before this year ends and 2023 begins.
-Proving that you have all the right moves in 2022 might put you in a better position to tango with 2023.
+If notable changes occurred in your personal or professional life, you might want to review your finances before this year ends and 2024 begins.
+Proving that you have all the right moves in 2023 might put you in a better position to tango with 2024.

-Even if your 2022 has been relatively uneventful, the end of the year is still an excellent time to get cracking and see where you can manage your overall personal finances.
+Even if this year has been relatively uneventful, the end of the year is still an excellent time to get cracking and see where you can manage your overall personal finances.

 Keep in mind that this article is for informational purposes and is not a replacement for real-life advice.
 Please consult your tax, legal, and accounting professionals before modifying your tax strategy.

 Do you engage in tax-loss harvesting?
 That’s the practice of taking capital losses (selling securities worth less than what you first paid for them) to manage capital gains.
 If you are thinking about this move, consider seeking some guidance from a professional who can provide insights.1

 You could even take it a step further.
 Consider that you can deduct up to $3,000 of capital losses over capital gains from ordinary income.
 You can carry any remaining capital losses above that amount forward to offset capital gains in upcoming years.1

 Do you want to itemize deductions?
 You may want to take the standard deduction for the 2023 tax year, which has risen to $13,850 for single filers and $27,700 for joint.
 If you think it might be better for you to itemize, now would be an excellent time to get the receipts and assorted paperwork together.2

 Are you thinking of gifting?
 How about donating to a qualified charity or non-profit organization before the ends?
 Your gift may qualify as a tax deduction.
 For some gifts, you might need to itemize deductions using Schedule A.3